ionos-cloud/sdk-go-bundle/README.md

    Example replacements:
       - var apiResponse *ionoscloud.APIResponse with var apiResponse *shared.APIResponse
       - ionoscloud.NewConfiguration(username, password, token, url) with shared.NewConfiguration(username, password, token, url).
+      - Logger is a global variable `SdkLogger`, that can be injected using shared.Logger = `logger of your choice`
+      - LogLevel is a global variables `SdkLogLevel`, that can be set using `shared.SdkLogLevel`
 3. Replace the structs that were in the old repo with the ones in the new repo.

 All replacements work as-is, no other changes are required.